miracle2k/tronbyt-server/README.md

 Documenting some design decisions here:

+- Default display time (if not specified) for overrides/notifications is the default app display time.

+- priorities are there, but you probably don't want to use them.
+Notifications that share the same priority share their display time, notifications/override with a higher priority completely hide those with a lower one.

 - The duration properties for overwrites/notifications are a minimum.
-An app or notification will not interrupt it's on `displayTime`; so a notification targeting 12s which a displayTime of 10s will be shown for 20s.
+An app or notification will not interrupt it's own `displayTime`; so a notification targeting 12s which a displayTime of 10s will be shown for 20s.
+Did not want duration to be expressed by a "repeat this often" counter in the API.

+- On the other hand, for expressing "how often should this overlay be shown" we express it *not* as a time, but as "between each app", "between each second app" etc; it feels intuitive to me that notifications naturally compete with your other content for attention; so as a notification degrades in priority over time until it reaches expiry, if you have a lot of apps installed, at any given time the notification will be shown less frequently; if you have few, you will effectively see it more frequently.

 ## Usage